eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-04-Deliverables.md

 - Should approximate the 'pareto front' of MSA solutions, producing a set of alignments as output for a decision maker to choose from.

 **MAli v1.3** (February 4th, 2025) (2 weeks)
-- Should fulfil the documented functional and non-function requirements, and offer a performance or quality improvement relative to all previous iterations of the software.
+- Should fulfil the documented functional and non-function requirements and offer a performance or quality improvement relative to all previous iterations of the software.

-#### Paperwork
+#### Documents

 **Project Definition Document** (October 15th, 2024) (4 weeks)